Watch: Landslide rips through home: 'The sink is up in the air'

-One moment, the retired couple were waiting for the news and dinner.
+One moment, the retired couple were waiting for the news and to have dinner.

 The next, they were wrapped around each other, squeezed into a little gap as a landslip ripped through their home on the outskirts of Tāneatua.